Travel Books for Kids – Rome Edition

 Kids’ Travel Guide Rome

-Or first piece of reading material in our Kids’ Travel Books of Rome list contains fascinating facts about Rome, relevant history, Rome map, things to do in Rome, and transportation system.
-Leonardo, your kids’ tour guide, will take the kid to the famous Rome attractions and make it interesting with fun fact, “juicy information,” quizzes, special tasks, kids diary, and coloring pages.
+Our first piece of reading material in our Kids’ Travel Books of Rome list contains fascinating facts about Rome, relevant history, Rome map, things to do in Rome, and the transportation system.
+Leonardo, your kids’ tour guide, will take the kid to the famous Rome attractions and make it interesting with fun facts, “juicy information,” quizzes, special tasks, kids diary, and colouring pages.
 You, the parents, are invited to participate or to find an available bench and relax your Rome vacation while you enjoy your active children.
 When you return home, the Rome book and diary will become a souvenir of your travel that the whole family can treasure for a lifetime.